If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

 “If it’s garbage in, it’s garbage out,” Randall said.

-We hear a similar mantra from Kyle Walters, a CFP and CPWA with Atlas Tax Advisors.
+We hear a similar mantra from Kyle Walters, a CFP and managing director at Atlas Wealth Advisors.

 “The biggest thing with tax software … is junk in, junk out,” he said.
 “Tax software is all you need as long as you know what to put in.”